 At first, it wasn’t clear how much priority Prince George’s County officials would give to a Metro station location as they considered a site for a new regional medical center.
 But our two-year campaign demonstrating the accessibility and health benefits of a transit station

-location paid off this year when the county selected a walkable site next to the Largo Town Center Metro.
+location paid off in 2013 when the county selected a walkable site next to the Largo Town Center Metro.
+As of summer 2015, the project is processing though needed approvals, including a certificate of need from the state of Maryland, before further plans move ahead.

 We have released a series of case studies highlighting the importance of urban design, community connections, and transit access to a successful medical center project.
 The hospital design examples are from leading national and international architectural firms, including AECOM, Cannon Designs, ZGF, and Smithgroup JJR.
 We thank AIA Potomac Valley and the Envision Prince George’s Community Action Team for Transit-Oriented Development for their partnership in making these case studies possible.